Using Word to Write Your Thesis: Miscellaneous Bits and Bobs

-To round off my series of articles on thesis writing, I’d like to finish with a few final Word tips and tricks that I have picked up along the way – it’s probably not fair to call most of these “Advanced” Word functions as most people will have a fair idea of them, but I have met a few people whose world was rocked by them so I feel they’re worth mentioning!
+Your thesis has come a long way in a few short articles – we’ve now created a thesis outline, generated a table of contents, and merged all the chapters into a single thesis master document.
+The end is in sight!
+To round off the series, I’d like to finish with a few final quick tips for writing your thesis in Word that I have picked up along the way.
+It’s probably not fair to call most of these “Advanced” Word functions, but I have met a few people whose world was rocked by them, so I feel they’re worth mentioning!

 1. Go to the Insert tab and click on “Symbol”, select “More Symbols”.